cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 ```
 ## [1] 9649 9
 ```
-We are putting in 9649 genes.
+We are putting in 9649 genes for co-expression analysis.

 ## Gene-wise correlation
 Now we can correlate each gene to every other gene.
 The essence of this workflow is simple, so we will use a simple correlation.
-If you want, you can use fancier methods such as [GENIE3](https://www.bioconductor.org/packages/devel/bioc/vignettes/GENIE3/inst/doc/GENIE3.html )
+If you want, you can use fancier methods such as [GENIE3](https://www.bioconductor.org/packages/devel/bioc/vignettes/GENIE3/inst/doc/GENIE3.html ).

 We will use the `cor()` function in R. But the `cor()` only take vector or matrix as input, so we need to go from long to wide again.